DamianMac/damianmac.github.io/about.md

 I am a technologist, [CTO](/articles/new-year-new-career), [cyclist](/cycling), semi ex-musician and father of two living in Brisbane Australia.

-I’ve been made technology my career for over fifteen years.
+I’ve made technology my career for over fifteen years.
 I’ve spent a lot of time working in web development agencies, as a Solutions Architect working in the digial media management and content delivery field, a stint in the non profit world, a whole lot of consulting, CTO of [Octopus Deploy](http://octopusdeploy.com/), change agent in a big enterprise, and currently back in startup land.

 I'm also the co-founder of [Stack Mechanics](https://stackmechanics.com/), offering deep dive .NET architecture and Microservices training.